Vietnam.vn - Nền tảng quảng bá Việt Nam

 FDI in Latin America declines

-The United Nations Economic Commission for Latin America and the Caribbean (ECLAC) said that foreign direct investment (FDI) in the Latin American region in 2023 reached more than 184.3 billion USD, down 9.9% compared to 2022.
+The United Nations Economic Commission for Latin America and the Caribbean (ECLAC) said that foreign direct investment (FDI) in the Latin American region in 2023 will reach more than 184.3 billion USD, down 9.9% compared to 2022.

 The decline was due to a 14% and 23% decline in FDI inflows to the region’s leading economies, Brazil and Mexico, respectively.
-However, Central America and the Caribbean saw notable growth in FDI in 2023, with Costa Rica recording a 28% increase.
+However, the Central America and Caribbean region saw a notable increase in FDI inflows in 2023, with Costa Rica recording a 28% increase.

 HOANG THANH